-Justice Mark O’Regan graduated from the Victoria University of Wellington in 1977.
+Justice Mark O’Regan graduated from Victoria University of Wellington in 1977.
 He was admitted as a barrister and solicitor of the High Court in 1977 and became a partner with the firm Chapman Tripp in 1984.
 He became a judge of the High Court in 2001 and a judge of the Court of Appeal in January 2004.

 The Honourable Justice Harrison

 Justice Harrison graduated LLB from Victoria University of Wellington in 1971.
 He worked for McAlister Mazengarb before working a year in Kampala, Uganda.
 He returned to Auckland and was for some years a partner in Milne Meek (later McElroy Milne).
 He went to the bar in 1988 and was appointed a Queen's Counsel in 1994.
-He was appointed a Judge of the High Court in Auckland in 2001 and was appointed a Court of Appeal Judge on 1 July 2010.
+He was appointed a Judge of the High Court in Auckland in 2001 and was appointed a Court of Appeal Judge in 2010.

 The Honourable Justice Wild

 Justice John Wild graduated from Victoria University of Wellington in 1969.
 He joined Bell Gully & Co in 1967 initially as a law clerk and then solicitor, and in 1969 was awarded the Timothy Cleary Memorial Prize.
 Justice Wild commenced practice at the independent bar in 1976 and was appointed a Queen's Counsel in 1993.
 He joined the Council of the New Zealand Bar Association in 1992 and was its President when, in 1998, he was appointed a judge of the High Court.
 He was appointed to the Court of Appeal in 2011.